Suwayomi/Suwayomi-Server/README.md

 #### Windows Launchers
 - `Tachidesk Electron Launcher.bat`: Launches Tachidesk inside Electron as a desktop applicaton
 - `Tachidesk Browser Launcher.bat`: Launches Tachidesk in a browser window
 - `Tachidesk Debug Launcher.bat`: Launches Tachidesk with debug logs attached.
-If tachidesk doesn't work for you, running this can give you insight into why.
+If Tachidesk doesn't work for you, running this can give you insight into why.

 ### Arch Linux
 You can install Tachidesk from the AUR